ShafiqahNabila/mindhive-assessment/README.md

 ### Installation and Setup

 #### Prerequisites
-- Python 3.8 - 3.11 (For this assessment, python version 3.12 has been used)
+- Python 3.8 - 3.11 (For this assessment, python v3.12 has been used)
 - SQLite (For database storage)
 - Google Maps API key (For geocoding)
 - HTML, CSS, and JavaScript (For frontend development)